 The nurses would always take time for me, the programme of group therapy in contrast of what I was used to experience was incredible and actually when i look back the groups and constant programme of activities massively aided my recovery and is something i always look back on with fondness.
 The groups were extremely powerful and really made a difference to me.

 My psychiatrist…Well what can I say, this lady changed my life without even probably realising it.
-Just by caring and listening and being 100% genuine, by changing my medication and talking to me that way that she did changed everything.
+Just by caring and listening and being 100% genuine, by changing my medication and talking to me that way that she did, changed everything.

-I no longer have insurance but i still see my psychiatrist as a private patient for my follow ups as there was no way I wanted to lose that care I received from her.
+I no longer have insurance but i still see my psychiatrist as a private patient for my follow-ups as there was no way I wanted to lose that care I received from her.

-Since being admitted to the Nightingale in 2016 I have not reached crisis point which is a huge achievement for me, I still struggle with my moods but not to the extremes that I was.
+Since being admitted to the Nightingale in 2016 I have not reached a crisis point which is a huge achievement for me, I still struggle with my moods but not to the extremes that I was.
 I have started a course and doing things that I have wanted to do for a long time including writing a book based on my experience with mental illness which is being published!
 I feel more stable than I have for over a decade and all it took was one psychiatrist that cared, the right medication and a hospital that really turned things around for me.
 That was the difference the Nightingale made for me vs over a decade of feeling out of control and unable to function for a long period of time.

-I have now been able to think clearly about my own self management and triggers since receiving the proper treatment which has in itself aided my own recovery.
+I have now been able to think clearly about my own self-management and triggers since receiving the proper treatment which has in itself aided my own recovery.